jochemvankempen/attention-parietal-dopamine/README.md

 # attention-parietal-dopamine

-This repository contains the code to run the analyses and reproduce the results described in the paper ["Dopamine influences attentional rate modulation in Macaque posterior parietal cortex"](https://www.biorxiv.org/content/10.1101/2020.05.15.097675v1).
+This repository contains the code to run the analyses and reproduce the results described in the paper ["Dopamine influences attentional rate modulation in Macaque posterior parietal cortex"](https://www.biorxiv.org/content/10.1101/2020.05.15.097675v2).

-Preprocessed data are publicly available [here](https://gin.g-node.org/jochemvankempen/Thiele-attention-gratc-LIP-pipette).
+Preprocessed data will be made available [here](https://gin.g-node.org/jochemvankempen/Thiele-attention-gratc-LIP-pipette) upon acceptance of the manuscript.

 ## Analyses
 Code can be found in the folder [./analyses/](https://gitlab.com/JvK/attention-parietal-dopamine/-/tree/master/analyses).